-To further understand the error growth dynamics, the NRMDTEs at and across different scales are assessed.
-The discrete cosine transform (DCT) (Denis et al. 2002; Surcel et al. 2014; Zhuang et al. 2020) is employed to decompose the dynamic variables into three scales, i.e., the meso- γ , meso- β , meso- α scales (the longest resolved wavelength for the analysis domain is 3720 km or twice the eastwest width of the domain), with the dividing wavelengths being 20 and 200 km between them.
-In this paper, we refer to these scales as convective scale, mesoscale and synoptic or large-scale, or as γ , β , and α scales for brevity.
+b.
+Spatiotemporal characteristics of error growth at different scales discrete cosine transform (DCT) (Denis et al. 2002; Surcel et al. 2014; Zhuang et al. 2020) is employed to decompose the dynamic variables into three scales, i.e., the meso- $\gamma$ , meso- $\beta$ , meso- $\alpha$ scales (the longest resolved wavelength for the analysis domain is 3720 km or twice the east-west width of the domain), with the dividing wavelengths being 20 and 200 km between them.
+In this paper, we refer to these scales as convective scale, mesoscale and, synoptic or large-scale, or as $\gamma$ , $\beta$ , and $\alpha$ scales for brevity.
 NRMDTEs are then calculated for these three scales.